How to Apply

 Applicants must address the four items below:

-1. Describe the attributes and personal qualities which you believe make you suited to the Ryerson Midwifery Education Program and the midwifery profession.
+1. Describe the attributes and personal qualities you believe make you suited to the Ryerson Midwifery Education Program and the midwifery profession.
+How did you recognize or develop these attributes in yourself?

 3. Describe the demands, as you understand them, of being a midwifery student.
 How will you cope with those demands?